 It is anticipated that existing "network provided UE location" functionality can be reused provided that the Cell ID sent in N2 signalling procedures is associated with a sufficiently small geographic area to allow configuration data within the core network to correctly select a PSAP.
+Unless the NG-RAN determines the UE position or the Cell ID, the Core Network should be made aware that the Cell ID received via N2 is UE-provided location information.

 Once RRC Security has been established, other 3GPP (and/or Over The Top and/or SMS-based) positioning techniques and signalling can be used to determine the UE's position more accurately.